NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

 There are two main ways to submit an app to *iTunes Connect* — using Xcode or using *Application Loader*.

 #### Build versioning
-We have already explained how the *Bundle ID* is set in your project, how the lauch screen (or storyboard) and images are added to your app, and how you can set the display name.
+We have already explained how the *Bundle ID* is set in your project, how the launch screen (or storyboard) and images are added to your app, and how you can set the display name.

 Before the build, you need to set two important things: the *Bundle Short Version String* and the *Bundle Version String*.